Stop These 10 Habits That Harm Your Spine

 What Does Back Pain Have To Do With My Bones?

-Your spinal column is comprised of 33 vertebrae.
+Your spinal column is composed of 33 vertebrae.
 While osteoporosis does not cause back pain directly, it can weaken the vertebral spine so that it is unable to absorb normal stress or minor trauma, such as a fall.
 As a result, spinal fractures, or vertebral compression fractures, may occur.
 There are approximately 1.5 million vertebral compression fractures annually in the United States.6

 When you’ve suffered a back injury, it can be difficult to move, let alone exercise.
 In some cases, back pain can even prohibit walking.
 However, exercise is paramount for healthy bones.
 Therefore, it is critical to avoid spinal injuries that could cause immobility.